schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 	2 - Put it in the Tools folder.
 	3 - Run the app logotweak, and choose your logo during the slideshow.
 That' all : power off -> power on to see the result ;)
 ```
-After that you will find a backup called backup_xxxxxxxx which contains a backup of your previous logo.
+~~After that you will find a backup called backup_xxxxxxxx which contains a backup of your previous logo.~~ (disabled: it was not useful)

 ## Add your own logo in the collection
 ```